NICVA Staff Privacy Notice

 - Personal contact details: address and telephone number

-- Qualifications (where appropriate)
+- Qualifications (where relevant)

 If you want to change the bank account that your wages are paid into, you should inform the Finance Unit directly.

 - Right to data portability.
-You have the right to receive your data in a common and machine-readable electronic format.
+You have the right to receive your personal data in a common and machine-readable electronic format.

 - Right to be forgotten.
 You have the right to have your personal data erased.